AhmedAbdulhadi/GamaLearn/README.md

-# 📘 GamaLearn UI Automation
+# 📘 GamaLearn Automation

-This project is a UI test automation framework built with Playwright , TestNG
+This project is a UI & Performance test automation framework built with Playwright & Gatling , TestNG
 , and Allure Reports
  to provide powerful reporting.